 Keyrail is the operator of the Betuwe route.
 The railway line from the Port of Rotterdam to the German border is exclusively used for freight trains.
-Since its opening in 2007, rail traffic has steadily increased.
+Rail traffic constantly increases.
 Keyrail expects traffic on the Betuwe route will increase further and would like to anticipate potential capacity bottlenecks.
 To simulate the various growth scenarios, Keyrail brought in CQM.
 The result is 'Keystone', a tailor-made capacity model for network utilization and development.

 The Betuwe route is nearly 180 kilometers long, runs from the Tweede Maasvlakte to the German border at Zevenaar and is a real boon for Dutch freight.
 Keyrail is the organization responsible for ensuring that the line is used optimally.
 The company shares out capacity amongst carriers, controls traffic, and is responsible for management and maintenance.
 The shareholders of Keyrail are ProRail, and the Ports of Rotterdam and Amsterdam.